akerholten/IMT2531_Graphics_Exam/KNOWN-BUGS.md

 - Description: Displaying contour line in winter season does some time show as too huge.
 - Possible solution: Draw a smaller contour line, or change the check if the contour line should be drawn
 - Cause: Guess: Due to that the position of alot of the water is in a certain range of the terrain, it causes it to draw larger lines than intended.

+###### Skybox not always loading into appropriate places
+- Description: Sometimes the position of front and back textures are flipped on certain skybox cubemaps
+- Possible solution: Make sure it loads correctly depending on the type of cubemap files
+- Cause: